MLHale/GenCyber-web-content/day3/day3-se-headeranalysis.md

 * __Think before you act:__ Be wary of communications that implore you to act immediately, offer something that sounds too good to be true or ask for personal information.

 ### Cybersecurity First Principles
 * __Layering__: Cyber security uses multiple layers of defense or protecting information.
 If one layer is defeated the next layer should catch it.
+This lesson emphasizes the human element, that is we as humans have to catch problems (like phishing) that make it past the email-level and browser-level filtering mechanisms.

 ### Table of Contents
 [Introduction](#introduction)